brandongregory/dndhelp/src/5e-character-creation/dexterity-vs-strength-builds.md

 ---
 layout: layout.njk
-meta_title: "Mental Stats Compared in DnD 5e"
+meta_title: "Dexterity vs Strength Builds in DnD 5e"
 meta_description: "Choosing between strength and dexterity in DnD can be tricky.
 Here's a quick guide on the pros and cons of each, along with how each class handles it."
 page_name: home
-section_name: home
+section_name: character-creation
+tags: character-creation
 ---

 <div id="breadcrumbs"></div>